 Shelties were bred to work, and their small stature meant they were high in agility and low in food needs—major perks on remote islands with rugged terrain and sparse vegetation.
 The ASSA describes the breed as "an all-around farm dog."
 Early Shetland sheepdogs helped their farming owners with various tasks, including keeping livestock out of the garden and rounding up sheep.
-Much like today, they also served as companions and watchdogs.
+They also served as companions and watchdogs.

-Though a visitor to the islands described the dogs as early as 1844, the ASSA says the breed didn't become official until 1908 when it was first registered in Lerwick, the Shetland Islands' main town and port.
-It was next registered with the Scottish Shetland Sheepdog Club in 1909, and both of these registries and the breed were recognized by the English Kennel Club (UKC) later that same year.
-The UKC originally referred to Shelties as Shetland collies but soon switched to their current denomination after collie fanciers objected to the title.
+Though a visitor to the islands described the dogs as early as 1844, the ASSA says the breed didn't become official until 1908, when the dogs were first registered in Lerwick, the Shetland Islands' main town and port.
+Shelties were next registered with the Scottish Shetland Sheepdog Club in 1909, and both of these registries and the breed were recognized by the United Kennel Club (UKC) later that same year.
+The UKC originally referred to Shelties as Shetland collies, but soon switched to their current denomination after collie fanciers objected to the title.

-Shetland sheepdogs made their debut in the U.S. in 1908 and received AKC recognition in 1911.
-The ASSA, which was formed in 1929, notes that both WWI and WWII had an effect on what was imported to the States and what was kept in the UK.
-As a result, small differences between American Shelties and English Shelties remain to this day.
+Shetland sheepdogs made their debut in the U.S. in 1908 and received American Kennel Club recognition in 1911.
+The ASSA, which was formed in 1929, notes that both WWI and WWII had an effect on what was imported to the States and what was kept in the U.K. As a result, small differences between American Shelties and English Shelties remain to this day.

 - Shelties have had a lot of nicknames over the years (besides miniature collie).
 The list includes Lilliputian collie, toonie dog ("toon" being a Shetland word for "farm"), peerie dog ("peerie" means "little" in Shetland), and fairy dog.